Tinsley, Mississippi

 Tinsley is an unincorporated community located in Yazoo County, Mississippi, United States.
 Tinsley is approximately 11 mi south of Yazoo City and 4 mi North of Oil City near U.S. Route 49.

 History

 Tinsley had a post office, several stores, and a population of 50 in 1907.

 In 1939, Tinsley Oil Field, located south of the settlement, was the site of the first commercial discovery of oil in Mississippi.

 A line of the Illinois Central Railroad passes through Tinsley.
 In 1941, a freight train rear-ended another freight train at Tinsley.
 The impact derailed 28 cars, including 13 carrying molasses.

+In 2005, Denbury Resources announced plans to inject carbon dioxide in oil fields in Tinsley, using pipelines with compressed gas flowing from Jackson.
+The pipeline was built in 2007, and in 2011 it had a "blowout" that sickened one worker and killed deer, fish and birds.
+The company later paid a fine of $662,500.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Yazoo City, 11 mi to the north.

 Education

 Residents are a part of the Yazoo County School District, and are zoned to Yazoo County Middle School and Yazoo County High School.